CA Rajender Handa

 (iii) Any corporation established by a central, state or provincial act.

-Provided further that provisions of this section shall not apply to any loan or deposit where the person from whom the loan or deposit is taken or accepted and the person by whom the loan or deposit is taken or accepted are both having agricultural income and none of them has any income chargeable to tax under the income tax act.
+Provided further that the provisions of this section shall not apply to any loan or deposit or specified sum, where the person from whom the loan or deposit or specified sum is taken or accepted and the person by whom the loan or deposit or specified sum is taken or accepted, are both having agricultural income and neither of them has any income chargeable to tax under this Act

 This section gets applicable in following situation as per clause a, b and c

-The second proviso to this section shall not be applicable in case the either lender or borrower have any income other than agriculture income i.e. if either lender or borrower have any income chargeable under head income from other sources (either PGBP/Capital gain/other sources) than this section shall not be applicable.
+The second proviso to this section shall not be applicable in case the either lender or borrower have any income other than agriculture income or any of them have income chargeable to tax.
+So in other words, both the lender and depositor should have agriculture income and neither of them should have any income chargeable to tax, then the second proviso shall apply.

 Explanation.—For the purposes of this section,—

-6[(i) “banking company” means a company to which the Banking Regulation Act, 1949 (10 of 1949), applies and includes any bank or banking institution referred to in section 51 of that Act ;]
+(i) “banking company” means a company to which the provisions of the Banking Regulation Act, 1949 (10 of 1949) applies and includes any bank or banking institution referred to in section 51 of that Act;

-No branch of a banking company or cooperative bank and no other company or cooperative society and no firm or other person shall repay any loan or deposit made with it otherwise than by an account payee cheque or account payee draft drawn in the name of the person who has made the loan or deposit if-
+No branch of a banking company or a co-operative bank and no other company or co-operative society and no firm or other person shall repay any loan or deposit made with it or any specified advance received by it otherwise than by an account payee cheque or account payee bank draft drawn in the name of the person who has made the loan or deposit or paid the specified advance, or by use of electronic clearing system through a bank account if—

-(a) The amount of the loan or deposit together with interest payable thereon is Rs.20,000 or more or
+(a) the amount of the loan or deposit or specified advance together with the interest, if any, payable thereon is twenty thousand rupees or more,, or

-(b) The aggregate amount of the loan or deposits held by such person with the branch of a banking company or cooperative bank of other company or cooperative society or firm or other person, either in his own name or jointly with any other person on the date of such repayment together with interest if any payable on such loan or deposit is Rs.20,000/- or more.
+(b) the aggregate amount of the loans or deposits held by such person with the branch of the banking company or co-operative bank or, as the case may be, the other company or co-operative society or the firm, or other person either in his own name or jointly with any other person on the date of such repayment together with the interest, if any, payable on such loans or deposits is twenty thousand rupees or more,, or

-Nothing contained in this section shall apply to repayment of any loan or deposit taken or accepted from :-
+Provided further that nothing contained in this section shall apply to repayment of any loan or deposit or specified advance taken or accepted from—

-(iv) Any government company as defined in section 617 of the companies act 1956.
+(iv) Any Government company as defined in clause (45) of section 2 of the Companies Act, 2013

-Explaination:- Loan or Deposit means any loans or deposit of money, which is repayable after notice or repayable after a period and, in the case of a person other than a company, includes loan or deposit of any nature.
+iii) “loan or deposit” means any loan or deposit of money which is repayable after notice or repayable after a period and, in the case of a person other than a company, includes loan or deposit of any nature;

 In the second clause Where if assessee made a fixed deposit with the bank for Rs.18000/- and after one year the bank has to repay RS.21000/- , then the bank cannot pay such amount in cash.